 OVERVIEW: The Berber people of Algeria are the country’s original inhabitants.
 Today, they live mainly in Algeria’s mountainous Kabylie area in the north, while Arabs inhabit the rest of the country.
 Christian faith has a long history in North Africa, especially among ethnic Berbers.
 The early church father Augustine of Hippo was believed to have been a Berber from Algeria.
 However, after invasions by Arab Muslims, much of Algeria’s public Christian worship and witness have disappeared.
 Today, many Berbers in Algeria are rediscovering their Christian heritage.
 The church has been growing rapidly, and Algeria is home to one of the largest church congregations composed solely of Christian converts from Islam.
-Algerian Christians are reaching out boldly to their Muslim countrymen, which has increased persecution.
-The political situation is also uncertain, as the president was dismissed recently and several high-level individuals were arrested for corruption.
+Algerian Christians are reaching out boldly to their Muslim countrymen, causing increased persecution in an uncertain political climate.

 MAJOR RELIGION: Islam (Sunni)

 PERSECUTOR: The government actively persecutes those who leave Islam.
 In addition, society creates hardships for Christian converts, and Muslims persecute their own family members who become Christians.